 - Federated search across multiple Packet Continuum appliances at diverse geographic locations, without any “concentrators” required

-- Fast, Streamed Query Results: Every query has the option to return PCAP files, IPFIX records, and/or any log files.
-Especially valuable for PCAP queries, all results are streamed in “chunks”, allowing partial results to be analyzed while the remaining query is completed, the first of which appear almost immediately after the query initiates
+- All results are streamed in “chunks”, allowing partial results to be analyzed while the remaining query is completed, the first of which appear almost immediately after the query initiates.

 - Historical “look-back” queries based on standard Berkeley Packet Filter (BPF) within a time period.

-- Active Trigger “look-forward” alerts, BPF-based and user-defined, will generate alerts whenever the target condition occurs.
-Dozens can be active simultaneously
+- Active Trigger “look-forward” alerts, BPF-based and user-defined, can generate dozens of simultaneous alerts when the target condition occurs.

-- Pre-capture filters, also BPF-based, can be changed on-the-fly during capture operations
+- Pre-capture filters (BPF-based) can be changed on-the-fly during capture operations

-- All historical logs are searchable by text string
+- All historical logs searchable by text string

 - PCAPs that have been searched/filtered/extracted with the Packet Continuum UI may be regenerated out a 1G copper RJ45 interface to an external device